polyaxon/polyaxon/docs/templates/experimentation/hyperparameters_search.md

 You can also indicate if the experiments should be restarted from scratch or resumed from the last check point.

-The way Hyperband works is by discarding poor performing configurations leaving more resources for more promising configurations during successive halving.
+The way Hyperband works is by discarding poor performing configurations leaving more resources for more promising configurations during the successive halving.
 In order to use Hyperband correctly, you must define a metric called `resource` that the algorithm will increase iteratively.
 Here's an example of resource definitions: